 What Kitchen Style Do You Prefer? — Take the Quiz

 Do you have kitchen envy, daydreaming about Shaker cabinets, farmhouse sinks, or sleek marble countertops?
-Join the club: Kitchen remodeling is one of the most popular kinds of home renovation projects, with the typical “small” kitchen redo costing upwards of $28,000.
-These kinds of upgrades can be worthwhile, with more than 70% of the cost being recouped when the home is sold.
+Join the club: Kitchen remodeling is one of the most popular kinds of home renovation projects, with the typical “small” kitchen redo costing upwards of $15,250 in mid-2025, according to the home improvement site Angi.
+These kinds of upgrades can be worthwhile, with up to 96% of the cost being recouped when the home is sold.

 Traditional Kitchen Style